DwiAnggaraNS/dwianggarans-portofolio/AI or ML Engineering/network-intrusion-detection/README.md

 ## 🤝 Contributing

-This is an educational project developed for the National AI Competition Indonesia 2025.
+This is an educational project developed for the [**ICONIC IT Data Science Competition 2025**](https://www.instagram.com/p/DP2tAGGEnM7/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==).
 While the repository is primarily for documentation and demonstration purposes, feedback and suggestions are welcome.

 For questions or collaboration inquiries, please contact:
 - **Dwi Anggara Najwan Sugama** - Team Leader & Lead Developer